Customer reviews and feedback are important for any business. Here’s how to collect more of them via SMS.

 Next, create an autoresponder for each segment:

-You’ll be relieved to hear that this method has significantly less steps than last.
+You’ll be relieved to hear that this method has significantly fewer steps than last.
 If you use a tool like Typeform, you can send a link directly to your survey.

 Create a campaign, add the link to your survey, then click the Shorten URLs button.
 After that, select the group of contacts you want to send the survey to and click send.